jpmorganchase/salt-ds/.changeset/yellow-tables-worry.md

 "@jpmorganchase/uitk-core": minor
 ---

-Removed polymorphic types from Button
+Removed the elementType prop from Button, making it non-polymorphic.